tawfeeq-bahur/odoo-project/README.md

-# Pocket Doctor --
+# FleetFlow - Fleet Management Optimization

-Pocket Doctor is a modern, AI-enhanced web application designed to help users manage their medications effectively.
-It provides a centralized dashboard for tracking schedules, an intelligent guide for medication information, and an AI assistant to answer health-related questions, simplifying the complexity of healthcare management.
+FleetFlow is an AI-powered web application designed to streamline fleet management operations.
+It provides a centralized dashboard for real-time monitoring, a smart trip planner for cost and distance estimation, and an expense scanner to simplify financial tracking.

 ## Core Features

-*   **Personalized Medication Schedule:** Create and manage a custom medication schedule.
+*   **Fleet Dashboard:** Get a real-time overview of your entire fleet, including vehicle status, ongoing trips, and key performance indicators like fuel consumption and total expenses.
-*   **Adherence Tracking:** Log daily doses as taken, skipped, or pending.
+*   **AI Trip Planner:** Enter a source and destination to receive instant AI-powered estimations for trip distance, duration, fuel costs, and potential toll charges.
-*   **AI-Powered Medication Guide:** Instantly look up detailed information for any medication.
+*   **AI Expense Scanner:** Upload images of fuel receipts, toll bills, or maintenance invoices.
+The AI will automatically parse the details and add them to your trip expenses.
-*   **AI Conversational Assistant:** Get answers to your medication-related questions from an AI chatbot.
+*   **Vehicle & Trip Management:** Track detailed information for each vehicle and log every trip with associated expenses and routes.
-*   **Adherence Dashboard:** Visualize your medication adherence statistics through an intuitive dashboard.
+*   **Data-Driven Analytics:** Visualize historical data with interactive charts to identify inefficiencies, detect anomalies, and make informed decisions for future planning.
-*   **Responsive & Themed UI:** Enjoy a clean, modern interface with both light and dark themes.
+*   **Responsive & Themed UI:** A clean, professional interface that works seamlessly on both desktop and mobile devices, with light and dark theme support.

 ## Technology Stack